mathboam/metaverse-test/README.md

 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

 <!-- Application Configuration -->

-To start the application locally, the development packages have to be installed by running the command below.
+To start the application locally, the development packages have to be installed by navigating to the application folder on your command prompt(Terminal on mac) and running the command below.

 yarn install
 or
 yarn

 A .env file is also needed to run this application.
+Create a .env file at the root level of the repository.
-Inside the .env file, add the text below
+Inside the .env file, add the text below.

 VITE_SOCKET_URL=wss://frontend-test-api.mvm-tech.xyz/ws?token=
 VITE_API_URL=https://frontend-test-api.mvm-tech.xyz/api/